Diversity, Sustainability, and Transformation South-Central Mozambique

 Archaeology, heritage and local bio-cultural practices is a means of peacebuilding and of forging a new identity not built on colonial or nationalistic tendencies but on the wide diversity of cultures, heritages and ecologies in Mozambique.
 The project combines several subprojects and actors, building both on collaborative, individual projects and regional and thematic case studies.
 This project focus on diversity in its broadest sense fusing the study of landscape ecology, human practices and heritage practices today.
 We have a strategy for co-production of knowledge were local community participate in excavations and research, making joint inventories of key resources and heritage sites.
 The project is based on a number of case studies, each with different subprojects.

-The Lebombo Range Case Study
+The Lebombo Range

 The Lebombo range offers a diverse landscape, rich in perennial water sources coming from the Eswatini highlands, with plenty of rock-shelters offering protection to humans and animals.
 The longevity of occupation has resulted in deep cultural layers and deposits of material culture stemming from Middle Stone Age 300 000 to 40 000) until historic times.
 These deposits offer unique possibilities to reconstruct past lifeways and human-nature relationships.
 Some of the these rockshelters are also used for rainmaking ceremonies from local communities.